pwrstudio/txtblock/whitepaper.md

 ## Proposal

-We propose a decentralised
-a sort of ISBN for digital publications.
+We propose a decentralised system for publishing and distribution of digital text – a sort of ISBN for digital publications.

 open standards